Posted over 5 months ago | Updated 6 days ago

 Gender: Male

-Country of origin: Republic of Georgia
+Current of Origin: Republic of Georgia

 Highlights: Determined, loyal, happy, curious, playful, fearless, sociable, affectionate.